horilla-opensource/horilla/CONTRIBUTING.md

      ```

 7. **Create a Pull Request:**
-   - Open a pull request on the official Horilla repository.
+   - Open a pull request on the official Moared repository.
    - Provide a clear title and description for your pull request.
    - Reference any relevant issues in your pull request description.